fernandabruno/fernandabruno.github.io/_posts/2017-1-30-MusixMatchR.md

 library(devtools)
 install_github("fernandabruno/musixmatchR")
 ```
-To make the package simpler to use, it is important that you create a object called *apikey* to store your API Key and to use it as a parameter as you call the functions.
+To make the package simpler to use, it is important that you create an object called *apikey* to store your API Key and to use it as a parameter as you call the functions.
 For example:

 ```r